Pterygium (Fleshy Growth in the Eye)

 - Blurred vision in advanced cases

-Early pterygium treatment can help relieve these symptoms and prevent complications.
+Early pterygium treatment can help control symptoms and prevent progression.

 Causes of Pterygium